prettydiff/prettydiff/README.md

  -----------------------------------------------------------------------
- * The code mentioned above has significantly expanded documentation in each of the respective function's external JS file as linked from the documentation page:
+ * The code mentioned above has significantly expanded documentation in each of the respective function's external JS file as linked above and from the documentation page:
  <http://prettydiff.com/documentation.php>

- * The compilation of cssClean, csvbeauty, csvmin, jsmin, jsdifflib, markup_beauty, markupmin, and js-beautify in this manner is a result of the prettydiff() function contained in prettydiff.js.
+ * The compilation of csspretty, csvbeauty, csvmin, jspretty, jsdifflib, markup_beauty, and markupmin in this manner is a result of the prettydiff() function contained in prettydiff.js.
 The per character highlighting is the result of the charcomp() function also contained in prettydiff.js.
 Any use or redistribution of these functions must mention the following:

  Prettydiff created by Austin Cheney originally on 3 Mar 2009.
  <http://prettydiff.com/>